Nurse Educators Programs

 Note: This program is not intended to lead to educator certification.
 Educators are advised to contact their individual school districts as to whether this program may qualify for salary advancement.

-NOTE: This program requires a clinical immersion and it is the student’s responsibility to identify a site with an appropriate clinical facilitator.
+NOTE: This program requires a clinical practicum and it is the student’s responsibility to identify a site with an appropriate clinical facilitator.
 Prior to the clinical immersion the student will start the process of obtaining a CCN Letter of Agreement (LOA) or a Clinical Affiliation Contract with the agency.
 No clinical practice will take place until the student has been notified by CCN of approval.

 For additional information on the Nurse Educator program please visit the College of Education Nurse Educator official webpage